 When is the best time to visit Essaouria?

 READ OUR GUIDE: When is the best time to visit Essaouira?

 Being on the Atlantic coast, Essaouira doesn’t experience the extreme temperatures of other Moroccan tourist destinations, and with an average of 300 days of sunshine, it’s generally a great year-round destination.

 January is the coolest month with an average temperature of 18°C (perfect for some winter sun!), and in the summer months of July and August, the average temperature is 25°C. However, in the medina it may feel warmer than this, and on the beach, a little cooler.

 However, the wind can make all the difference to how warm (or cold) it may feel in Essaouira, especially on the exposed beach.
 Indeed, Essaouira has been coined the “Windy City of Africa”; that Atlantic breeze sure blows off the cobwebs.
-But this is also why beaches around Essaouira are popular kite-surfers.
-This wind drops considerably in September and October.
+But this is also why beaches around Essaouira are popular with kite-surfers.
+This wind drops considerably in September and even more so in October.

 Essaouira does experience some cloudy and drizzly days.
 Indeed it even rains sometimes in Essaouira, although heavy rain is very rare.
 Drizzly days are more commonly between December and February, but even still, only a couple of rainy days per month are expected.
 Generally you can expect the sun to be shining for your visit to Essaouira, even if you’re just visiting Essaouira for a day or two.

 So if you are in need of warmth and sunshine and want to avoid the high season crowds, the best time to visit Essaouira are the shoulder season months between April and June, and between September and October.
-And if you want to avoid the wind as much as possible, September and October are the best months to visit Essaouira.
-March and April also coincides with Ramadan in 2023.
+And if you want to avoid the wind as much as possible, September and more so October are the best months to visit Essaouira.
+Do note that March and April coincides with Ramadan in 2023.

 Short on time in Essaouira?